Prospects for Heavy WIMP Dark Matter with CTA: the Wino and Higgsino: Results and Prospects

 \subsection{Sensitivity to the Higgsino}

-The CTA sensitivity forecast for Higgsino DM, expressed as the expected 95\% C.L. upper limit on $\langle\sigma v\rangle_{\rm line}$ as a function of the Higgsino mass, is shown in Fig.~\ref{fig:higgsinocores}, together with the expected containment bands obtained from the Asimov dataset.
+The CTA sensitivity forecast for Higgsino DM, expressed as the expected 95\% C.L. upper limit on $\langle\sigma v\rangle_{\rm line}$ as a function of the Higgsino mass, is shown in Fig.~\ref{fig:Higgsinocores}, together with the expected containment bands obtained from the Asimov dataset.
 The theoretical cross section is overlaid in gray.
 Two cases are considered for different splittings: ``splitting 1'' (left panel) refers to $\delta m_N=200$~keV and $\delta m_+=350$~MeV and ``splitting 2'' (right panel) to $\delta m_N=2$~GeV and $\delta m_+ =480$~MeV.
 The sensitivity improves substantially when considering the full spectrum, compared to the line-only case, for masses below $\sim$2 TeV, where the continuum contribution dominates over the line at the end of the spectrum.
 Sensitivity to this continuum is only possible due to the improved CTA effective area down to a few tens of GeV.
 The improvement is up to a factor 4 for the smallest mass considered in this work.
 For splitting 1, the Higgsino is within the reach of CTA for the thermal mass of 1~TeV and the first two Sommerfeld-induced resonances.
 In the case of splitting 2, the thermal mass is within reach thanks to the continuum contribution.
 The first resonance can be probed; the second one only barely.
-An accurate calculation of the endpoint contribution, not available at the moment, could additionally improve the sensitivity.
+An accurate calculation of the endpoint contribution, for example using the methods described in~\cite{Beneke:2018ssm,Beneke:2019vhz}, could additionally improve the sensitivity.
+The 5$\sigma$ sensitivity is plotted in the upper panels of Fig.~\ref{fig:Higgsinocores}.

+We note that despite of the importance of the continuum contribution to CTA's sensitivity, this scenario is not excluded by existing lower energy constraints from {\it Fermi}. {\it Fermi} observations of Milky Way satellite galaxies constrain the cross-section for annihilation of 1~TeV DM to a $W^+W^-$ final state to be smaller than $\sim 2.7 \times 10^{-25}~{\rm cm^3/s}$.
+This is more than an order of magnitude larger than the predicted $W^+W^-$ cross section of the thermal Higgsino, which is $\sim 8.7~(7.7) \times 10^{-27}$ for mass splitting 1 (2) considered above.
+In fact, even for the thermal Wino the {\it Fermi} constraint is still a factor of $\sim 2$ from the theoretical prediction, a scenario CTA can probe by several orders of magnitude.